Grounding Fallacies Misrepresenting Scientific Publications in Evidence

-Given an incorrect claim $\overline{c}$ and relevant selected passages $S_j \in S$ of the misrepresented study, the model must verbalize the fallacious premises $\hat{\overline{p}}_i$ with the fallacy class $\hat{f}_i$ such that all reasoning gaps between $S$ and $\overline{c}$ can be bridged via the generated fallacious premises $\hat{\overline{P}}=[\hat{\overline{p}}_1, \hat{\overline{p}}_2, ..., \hat{\overline{p}}_n]$.
-We assume oracle output of both passage retrieval tasks and only consider passages linked to a fallacy, ensuring that at least one passage is linked to the accurate premise (as the basis for the claim).
-We experimented with GPT-4 Turbo as a proprietary LLM, GPT-3.5 as a lower-cost alternative, and Llama3-8B as a representative small open-source LLM with strong leaderboard performance.
+Given an incorrect claim, $\overline{c}$, and relevant selected passages $S_j \in S$ from the misrepresented study $S$ that contain the accurate premise $p_0$ and the necessary publication contexts $s_i$ for detecting fallacies, the model must generate the fallacious premises $\overline{p}_i$ along with their corresponding fallacy classes $f_i$.
+These generated fallacious premises, $\hat{\overline{P}} = [\hat{\overline{p}}_1, \hat{\overline{p}}_2, ..., \hat{\overline{p}}_n]$, should bridge all reasoning gaps between $S$ and the incorrect claim $\overline{c}$.
+We assume oracle output of both passage retrieval tasks from Section~\ref{sec:retrieval} and only provide passages linked to a fallacy (with at least one $S_j^0$ passage as the basis for the claim).
+We experimented with GPT-4 Turbo and GPT-3.5 as proprietary LLMs , and Llama3-8B as a small open-source LLM with strong leaderboard performance.
 As in \missci{}, we prompted the LLMs in a zero-shot setting (cf. §\ref{appendix:llm-argument-reconstruction-details} for prompt selection).
-Figure~\ref{fig:dle-example} shows examples for the \textbf{D}efinition, \textbf{L}ogical Form and toy \textbf{E}xamples for the \emph{Fallacy of Composition} taken from literature \citep{bennett2012logically, cook2018deconstructing}.
-By default, all prompts include the these properties as supplementary information for each fallacy (cf. §\ref{appendix:fallacies} for all fallacy classes).
+By default, all prompts include \textbf{D}efinition, \textbf{L}ogical Form and toy \textbf{E}xamples, as shown in Figure~\ref{fig:dle-example}, from literature \citep{bennett2012logically, cook2018deconstructing} as supplementary information for each fallacy (cf. §\ref{appendix:fallacies} for all fallacy classes).